libretro/libretro-database/README.md

 - [`scripts`](scripts) Various scripts that are used to maintain the database files

 #### Precedence
 Databases earlier in the list have precedence over items later in the list.
-Definitions in `dat` will over-ride `metadat` in the final `.rdb` compile if any info conflicts for the same item.
+E.g. definitions in `dat` will over-ride `metadat` in the final `.rdb` compile if any info conflicts for the same item.

 #### Pre-emptive Databases